Teaching Disciplinary Literacy in Grades K-6 Infusing Content with Reading, Writing, and Language

-A thorough guide to disciplinary integration, this book is an essential text for courses on disciplinary literacy, elementary/primary literacy, and ELA methods, and is ideal for preservice and in-service ELA and literacy teachers, as well as consultants, literacy scholars, and curriculum specialists.
+A thorough guide to disciplinary integration, this book is an essential text for courses on disciplinary literacy, elementary/primary literacy, and English Language Arts (ELA) methods, and is ideal for pre-service and in-service ELA and literacy teachers, as well as consultants, literacy scholars, and curriculum specialists.

 1. Bringing Science, Social Studies, and Math into the Literacy Block 2.
 Zooming Out on the Holistic Goals of Literacy Instruction 3.
 The Content-Driven Integration Model for Developing Thematic, Interdisciplinary Units 4.
 Selecting Texts for Integrated Instruction 5.
 Reading to Learn: Bringing Reading Instruction and Content Learning Together 6.
 Writing to Learn 7.
 Analyzing Texts to Support Comprehension 8.
 Developing Vocabulary 9.
 Talking to Learn… and Learning to Talk 10.
 Supporting Students With Process-Based Writing

 "Lupo and colleagues don’t just pay lip service to integrating content and literacy instruction; they provide teachers with a clear framework for meaningful, content-driven integration of mathematics, science, and social studies in the literacy block.
 Readers of this book will gain the knowledge needed to design interdisciplinary units, select texts, teach reading and writing to learn, and develop vocabulary and oral language for diverse learners, all of which the authors clearly illustrate through the experiences of two classroom teachers.
 I expect that novice and veteran teachers alike will find something in this book to add to their instructional repertoire."